-- Unroll pie dough and brush with the melted butter.
-Sprinkle with the cinnamon-sugar mixture.
+- Unroll pie dough and brush with some of the melted butter.
+Sprinkle with some of the cinnamon-sugar mixture.
 Repeat with the second crust.

 - Cut into small triangle wedges.
 Transfer wedges to prepared baking sheets.

-- Bake until golden, about 8 minutes.
+- Bake until lightly golden, about 8 minutes.
 Set aside to cool.

 - Serve the fruit salsa with the pie chips and enjoy!